itom-project/itom-project.github.io/mainsite_hidden/source/plugins.rst

 * **PCO Cameras - general plugin for PCO cameras**

-    will be release soon
+    will be released soon

 * **AlliedVision Fire Grabber**

-    will be release soon
+    will be released soon

 Motors / Actuators
 ~~~~~~~~~~~~~~~~~~~